Dmitrygm1/ETSP-Project/README.md

 ## Overview

-Call Support Copilot is a comprehensive speech processing application that analyzes customer service calls in real-time.
+Call Support Copilot is a comprehensive speech processing application that analyzes uploaded customer service call recordings with low latency.
 Upload an audio recording with a caller's phone number to receive:

 - **Automatic Speech Recognition (ASR)** - Whisper-based transcription
 - **Language Detection & Translation** - Automatic translation to English when needed